Firm-worker hypergraphs: Discrete matching

 Proposition \ref{propexist} is clearly a generalization of Theorem \ref{thm_exist2}.
 It is also a generalization of H23a's total unimodularity condition.
 We prove the last statement in the Appendix (see Section \ref{Sec_prop1}).

-We now consider whether Theorem \ref{thm_exist1} and Theorem \ref{thm_exist2} can be enhanced into the following statement: Stable matchings exist in all markets with a specific firm-worker hypergraph if and only if the firm-worker hypergraph has no nontrivial odd-length cycle.
-The necessity part means that, given a firm-worker hypergraph containing a nontrivial odd-length cycle, there is always a market with this firm-worker hypergraph for which a stable matching does not exist.
-We provide an example in the Appendix (see Section \ref{necessity}) to show that this necessity part does not hold for our condition.

-We can also prove Theorem \ref{thm_exist1} and Theorem \ref{thm_exist2} using Scarf's lemma since the problems of matching with transferable utilities and discrete matching are special NTU-games.\footnote{NTU-games refer to cooperative games with nontransferable utilities.} The two problems correspond to the same polytope in Scarf's lemma,\footnote{See the polytope in Section 6 of \cite{H23b} for discrete matching, which is essentially the same as the polytope defined by (\ref{polytope}) and (\ref{nonnegative}) in our Section \ref{Sec_Mct} for matching with transferable utilities.
-We cannot apply Scarf's lemma to discrete matching directly since the set of stable matchings is not equivalent to the core.
-A reduction of \cite{K10} from the set of stable matchings to the core of a modified market facilitates this approach.} and therefore, it is not surprising to see similar existence results in the two problems.
-However, it is more direct to prove Theorem \ref{thm_exist2} using the linear programming duality for the Bondareva-Shapley theorem.
-We study an analogue to Scarf's balancedness condition in discrete matching via Scarf's lemma in a subsequent work (\citealp{H23b}).
+We can also prove Theorem \ref{thm_exist1} and Theorem \ref{thm_exist2} using Scarf's lemma since the problems of matching with transferable utilities and discrete matching are special NTU-games.\footnote{NTU-games refer to coalitional games with nontransferable utilities.} The two problems correspond to similar polytopes in Scarf's lemma,\footnote{See the polytope in Section 6 of \cite{H23b} for discrete matching, which is essentially the same as the polytope defined by (\ref{polytope}) and (\ref{nonnegative}) in our Section \ref{Sec_Mct} for matching with transferable utilities.} and therefore, it is not surprising to see similar existence results in the two problems.
+However, it is more direct to prove Theorem \ref{thm_exist1} using the LP duality for the Bondareva-Shapley theorem, and we cannot derive Proposition \ref{propexist} merely from the properties of the polytope in Scarf's lemma.
+In a subsequent work (\citealp{H23b}), based on a reduction of \cite{K10} from the set of stable matchings to the core, we proposed a concavity condition on the whole preference profile of firms and workers.
+This result is an analogue to the balancedness condition of \cite{S67} and subsumes Theorem \ref{thm_exist2}.
+In contrast, the conditions in Theorem \ref{thm_exist2} and Proposition \ref{propexist} are on firms' preferences and are easier to verify.